NeuPhysics/neutrino/docs/matter-spec.rst

 One of the obstacles of further approximations to Rabi oscillation is that the term :math:`\frac{\lambda}{2} \cos 2\theta_v` is not much smaller than the flopping term which means it can not be dropped.

+From now on we are going to use :math:`ct=x` since neutrinos has a velocity very close to speed of light which means we can just replace :math:`t` with :math:`x` in natural units.

 Analytical Attack
 --------------------------